orionrobots/orionrobots.github.io/_posts/2018-04-10-piwars-choosing-the-display.md

 ## Neopixels

 This is a class of displays - which have a set of common pro's and cons, then some for each format.
-The defining features of them is that they are colourful, daisy chainable LED configurations.
+The defining features of them is that they are colourful, daisy-chainable LED configurations.

 ### Common pro's and cons